Animation: Other media, merchandise and theme parks

-Apart from their success in movie theaters and television series, many cartoon characters would also prove lucrative when licensed for all kinds of merchandise and for other media.
+Apart from their success in movie theatres and television series, many cartoon characters would also prove lucrative when licensed for all kinds of merchandise and for other media.

 Animation has traditionally been very closely related to comic books.
 While many comic book characters found their way to the screen (which is often the case in Japan, where many manga are adapted into anime), original animated characters also commonly appear in comic books and magazines.
 Somewhat similarly, characters and plots for video games (an interactive form of animation that became its own medium) have been derived from films and vice versa.

-Some of the original content produced for the screen can be used and marketed in other media.
-Stories and images can easily be adapted into children's books and other printed media.
-Songs and music have appeared on records and as streaming media.

-While very many animation companies commercially exploit their creations outside moving image media, The Walt Disney Company is the best known and most extreme example.
+While many animation companies commercially exploit their creations outside moving image media, The Walt Disney Company is a well known example.
 Since first being licensed for a children's writing tablet in 1929, their Mickey Mouse mascot has been depicted on an enormous amount of products, as have many other Disney characters.
-This may have influenced some pejorative use of Mickey's name, but licensed Disney products sell well, and the so-called Disneyana has many avid collectors, and even a dedicated Disneyana Fan Club (since 1984).
+This influenced some pejorative use of Mickey's name, but licensed Disney products sell well, and the so-called Disneyana has avid collectors, and even a dedicated Disneyana Fan Club (since 1984).

 Disneyland opened in 1955 and features many attractions that were based on Disney's cartoon characters.
 Its enormous success spawned several other Disney theme parks and resorts.
 Disney's earnings from the theme parks have relatively often been higher than those from their movies.

 Awards

 As with any other form of media, animation has instituted awards for excellence in the field.
-Many are part of general or regional film award programs, like the China's Golden Rooster Award for Best Animation (since 1981).
-Awards programs dedicated to animation, with many categories, include ASIFA-Hollywood's Annie Awards, the Emile Awards in Europe and the Anima Mundi awards in Brazil.
+Many are part of general or regional film award programmes, like the China's Golden Rooster Award for Best Animation (since 1981).
+Awards programmes dedicated to animation, with many categories, include ASIFA-Hollywood's Annie Awards, the Emile Awards in Europe and the Anima Mundi awards in Brazil.